 Not an aspiring Business Analyst?
 Find out why you should be!

 An interview should be viewed as a test.
-But instead of simply getting all of the answers correct, you need to do better on the test than everyone else that is taking it.
+But instead of simply passing, you need to do better on the test than everyone else that is taking it.

 Research the Company

 One of the biggest and most common mistakes interviewees make is not doing their research.
-In this day and age, with all of the information online, walking into an interview not knowing what the company does or what sets them apart is interview suicide.
+In this day and age, with all of the information online, walking into an interview not knowing what the company does or what sets them apart is going to be followed with a swift ‘sorry you were not chosen’ phone call.

 I’ve conducted interviews where after the second question I asked, I knew I wasn’t going to hire them and ended the interview.
 If you cannot answer, “Tell me a little about what we do here at XYZ Company and why you would be interested in working here?” you might as well not waste your time going.

 Research.
 The.
 Company.
 Do a Google search and find their website.
-Read about their products or services and the industries they target.
+Read about their product and service offerings.
 Understand what new exciting things they have coming out.
+Learn about the company.
 It is that simple.

 Know the Job Posting

-Many interviewees overlook the gold mine of information that can be learned from the job posting.
-The employer is basically giving you a treasure map of what is important to them.
-Yet so many people don't take advantage!
+Many interviewees overlook the gold mine of information that can be gleaned from the job posting.
+The employer is basically giving you a treasure map of what is important to them, yet so many people don’t take advantage.

 Brush Up on Your Knowledge

-As well, each company handles the roles and responsibilities of the Business Analyst a little differently.
-After studying the job posting, you will have identified skills or techniques you are not familiar with.
-Take a bit of time and at least get the fundamentals down.
+After studying the job posting, you will have identified skills and techniques you haven’t used in a while or are not familiar with.
+Take a bit of time to (re)learn or at minimum get familiar with those.
 Do some reading, watch some videos, or take an online course.
+Regardless of the medium, invest some time.

 Study Common Interview Questions